Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Introduction

 There are a number of methods to drive a nonlinear system to a target state based on piecewise inputs which may use local approximations.
 Among the earliest efforts in this direction is the work of Oaks and Cook \cite{OC76}, where a Taylor series expansion approximates nonlinear dynamics locally using linear functions.
 Sontag \cite{Sontag81} presents a number of results in controller and observer design for nonlinear systems using piecewise linear maps.
 Godhavn \emph{et al.} \cite{GBCS97} describe how a target state can be achieved through a sequence of piecewise constant, bang-bang inputs for a class of nonholonomic systems.
 Similarly, Luo \emph{et al.} \cite{LT98} derive a recursive algorithm to construct exponentially convergent control laws for a particular class of nonlinear systems.
 Piecewise nonlinear controllers are presented by Ohtake \emph{et al.} \cite{OTW03} for Takagi-Sugeno fuzzy models constructed from nonlinear dynamics.
 Piecewise constant controllers and linear models have also been used in the context of nonlinear model predictive control \cite{MPC1, MPC2}.
 Similar approaches have been proposed to control nonlinear systems without drift, either using piecewise continuous inputs \cite{CS92, GC18} or approximated dynamics \cite{RTM95, MS99}.

+While these relatively older approaches influence our proposed method, there also exists recent work in using piecewise inputs or local approximations.
+Piecewise-affine abstractions of nonlinear stochastic systems are developed in \cite{HWH22}, with similar abstractions used for robust control of nonlinear Markov jump systems in \cite{Zhu22}.
+Local linear approximations have been used for model predictive control of nonlinear systems \cite{BKMA22}, and piecewise constant feedback control has been used to stabilize time-varying systems \cite{Tan16}.
+There also exist nonlinear model predictive control algorithms that use linear or piecewise-affine approximations \cite{MPC1, BKMA22, BKMA22b}, and efficient solvers for the same \cite{Casadi, Acados}.

-A number of approaches described above do not consider actuation constraints.
-Among those that do, including \cite{Sontag81, GBCS97, MPC2}, the piecewise control inputs are generally designed based on linear model approximations, inducing drift in the system dynamics.
-Our approach in this paper uses a linear driftless model instead, resulting in a much simpler approximation {using only the effect of the input} at the initial state.
+A number of approaches described here do not consider actuation constraints.
+Among those that do, including \cite{Sontag81, GBCS97, BKMA22, BKMA22b, MPC2}, piecewise inputs are generally designed based on linear model approximations, inducing drift in system dynamics. {Further, the nonlinear MPC approaches described above may still suffer from higher computational burden due to repeatedly solving an optimization problem.} Our approach in this paper uses a linear driftless model instead, resulting in a much simpler approximation {using only the effect of the input} at the initial state.
 In particular, it is more straightforward to design optimal control signals under input constraints for this model, as shown in \cite{PO25a}.